 - Scenario 1A patient with a urine creatinine of 25 mg/dL who has reportedly been taking codeine has codeine present in her urine but no morphine presen...

-- Scenario 2A clinician calls and says the laboratory made an error on the opiate screen he had ordered for one of his patients to detect methadone, whi...
+- Scenario 2A clinician calls and says the laboratory made an error on a general opiate drug screen he had ordered for one of his patients to detect met...

 - A patient with hydrocodone, hydromorphone, codeine, and morphine in his/her urine would likely be taking which of the following drug combinations?